Roasted Beet Salad with Cashew Cheese

 Instructions

-- Divide the first six ingredients in the order they are listed between two individual salad or pasta bowls.
+- Divide the salad greens, beet wedges, cucumber, onion, and apple between two individual salad or pasta bowls.

 - Sprinkle each bowl with walnuts.